ChameleonCloud/docs/source/technical/sharing.rst

 day passes.
 This allows for a non-Chameleon user to have access to Chameleon for a limited amount of time, using a small, separate allocation tied to your allocation.
 People interested in reproducing your project will send requests to the managers of a project.
-If approved, the initial user will recieve an email invitation to join the reproducibility project.
+If approved, the requesting user will recieve an email invitation to join the reproducibility project.
 When they accept, they can use this project to run your artifact.
 After the specified time limit, they will be automatically removed from this project.